escowles/recipes/_posts/2020-08-31-ikea-meatballs.md

   * Mix beef and pork by hand, working out any lumps.
   * Mix in onion, garlic, bread crumbs, and egg, and work in until smooth.
   * Add milk, salt, and pepper and mix.
-  * Shape into balls and chill for 2 hours
+  * Shape into (35g/1.25 oz.) balls and chill for 2 hours
-  * Brown meatballs in oil, then bake in a covered dish at 350°F for 30 minutes.
+  * Bake at 350°F for 30 minutes.

 3 Tbsp. butter
 3 Tbsp. flour